 How Far is Ba Na Hills from Hoi An?

 Ba Na Hills is around 62km from Hoi An, in a north-westerly direction.
-You can take a tour from either Hoi An or Da Nang, or make your own way there by motorbike or public transport.
+You can take a tour from either Hoi An or Da Nang, or make your own way there by motorbike or car.

 How High is Ba Na Hills?

 Ba Na Hills stretches up to 1487m above sea level.
-As access on foot is prohibitively long and quite arduous, cable car is really the only sensible option.
+As access on foot is prohibitively long and quite arduous, cable car and the rail link are really the only sensible options.

-Not only is this ultra-convenient, the views are simply amazing and not to be missed.
-Plus, in this 30-minute ride you’ll get to experience the longest and highest cable car in the world at 5,801m in length!
+Not only is the cable car ultra-convenient, the views are simply amazing and not to be missed.
+Plus, in this 20-minute ride you’ll get to experience the longest and highest cable car in the world at 5,801m in length!